ABOUT the Artist Nancy Scimone

 Her recordings "Ora Pro Nobis," "Panis Angelicus," "The Sanctity of Life Scriptural Rosary," "The Chaplet of Divine Mercy," and "The Quiet Place" psalms are heard worldwide on radio and online.

-Nancy Scimone is a member of the American Society of Composers, Arrangers and Publishers (ASCAP.)
-She resides with her family in northern Virginia, and is a regular lector at her home parish.
+Nancy Scimone is a member of the American Society of Composers, Authors and Publishers (ASCAP.)
+She resides with her family in northern Virginia (Diocese of Arlington) and is a regular lector at her home parish.